minmingzhao/CarND-Advanced-Lane-Lines-master/README.md

 challenge_video.mp4: The script was able to identify most of the conditions except the big shadow when the vehicle cross the under of the bridge.

 harder_challenge_video.mp4: The script was not able to identify at an acceptable accuracy.
 And this still needs improvement.

+#### Discussion on further possible Improvement:
+As we could see from the result_MZ.mp4 that the curvature radius estimation is not still perfect as sometimes the curvature jump to a high value while most of the time is at around 1 km (The actual curvature is around 1km).
+I belive this could be done better if
+- I assign a longer forward estimation in src and dst region.
+This could be done easily but be careful on the accuracy of those further forward section.
+- The current found_search and blind_search algorithm works like as long as there is some pixel of binary value 1 we will remain using found_search.
+I belive this make senses as it works like a filter to smooth lane detection.
+But one may find a better smart way to fulfill this function.

+Another major thing is from some isolated frame of challenge video and most of the even harder challenge curvy moutrain video, the lane detection is not perfect.
+As a matter of fact, some of them are terrible.
+I believe this is due to static (i.e. hard coded) binary threshold setting does not work for all.
+In the future, a better detection should dynamically evaluate the result of each images after binary threshold and compare to previous images to avoid some huge jumping errors.